 3. After each delivery phase comes time for an iteration.
 This is when our development team gets feedback from you.

 4. When the next iteration comes, we look at what’s in the backlog and decide what functions will be added in this iteration and which can be set aside until a future one.

 This process continues, and in this way we understand what you want from the development process.

 When making a rough estimate for development with an open budget, we provide an average risk multiplier.
 As we begin development, we suggest coming to a consensus concerning functionality we can implement within your budget.

 Estimation is the first stage toward a quality application and collaboration between an outsourcing company and a client.

-While the purpose of a rough estimate is to find out if a development team and a client are speaking the same language, a detailed estimate works as a guide for the whole development process.
+While the purpose of a rough estimate is to find out if a development team and a client are speaking the same language, a detailed estimate guides the whole development process.

-It’s great if you already have a technical specification for your project, but if you don’t, Mobindustry is ready to help you create one by working with our business analysis department.
+It’s great if you already have a technical specification for your project.
+But if you don’t, we can help you create one by working with our business analysis department.

-Note, that you budget will also consist of app advertising cost, after your application is ready.
-Think about the cost to promote your app beforehand, otherwise you won’t be able to present it to wide audience and attract users.
+Note that your budget will also need to account for advertising your app after it’s launched.
+Think about the cost to promote your app beforehand.
+Otherwise, you won’t be able to present it to a wide audience and attract users.